Darjeeling Himalayan hill region: Darjeeling-Kurseong range

 Two notable peaks of this range are Tiger Hill and Senchal.

 Hills to the east of Teesta

 The Chola range is situated on the Sikkim-Bhutan border.
 The highest peak is Wrishila.
 Kalimpong district is situated in this region.
 Neora Valley National Park is located here.

 Rivers

 Some notable rivers of this region are Mechi, Balason, Rammam, Rangeet, Teesta, and Jaldhaka.
-Teesta river is a 309 km (192 mi) long river flowing through the Indian states of West Bengal and Sikkim through Bangladesh before emptying into the Bay of Bengal.
+Teesta river is a 309 km (192 mi) long river flowing through the Indian states of West Bengal and Sikkim through Bangladesh before emptying into the Brahmaputra River.